The Labor Movement Has a Game Plan for the Biden Era - This time, unions intend to get something done.

 “The labor movement should be doing something we didn’t do the last time around, and that’s push like hell and not expect people who say the right thing to do the right thing,” Taylor said.

-“The trap we fell into with the Employee Free Choice Act was taking their support for granted and just waiting to see how the process unfolded,” explained Ryan Kekeris, IUPAT’s assistant national director of organizing.
+“The trap we fell into with the Employee Free Choice Act was taking their support for granted and just waiting to see how the process unfolded,” explained Ryan Kekeris, IUPAT’s communications director.
 “We’re doing the opposite here.
 We’re calling the question and making this a priority from day one.
 We’re building a grassroots, decentralized movement that can mobilize people and pressure politicians.”

 “We know that if a fight stays in the halls of Washington, D.C., those fights end up losing a lot of the time,” said IUPAT general vice president Jim Williams.
 “We have to take the fight outside of Washington, D.C. and into our congressional districts, into the states, into our communities.”